Yosef Goldschmidt: Biography

 Born in Frankfurt am Main, Goldschmidt was educated at a yeshiva, and studied at Goethe University Frankfurt, the Ludwig Maximilian University of Munich and the University of London.
 He was certified as a high school biology, chemistry and geography teacher.

 In 1935 he made aliyah to Mandatory Palestine, where he worked as a teacher.
 Between 1942 and 1948 he was a schools supervisor, before becoming a supervisor of the Mizrachi school network.
 In 1952 he was appointed deputy director general of the Ministry of Education and Culture, becoming director of the religious education Section the following year, remaining in post until 1968.

-Goldschmidt was on the National Religious Party list for the 1969 elections.
-Although he failed to win a seat, he entered the Knesset on 15 December that year as a replacement for Yosef Burg, who had resigned his seat after being given a ministerial post.
+Goldschmidt was thirteenth on the National Religious Party list for the 1969 elections.
+Although the party won only twelve seats, he entered the Knesset on 15 December that year as a replacement for Yosef Burg, who had resigned his seat after being given a ministerial post.
 Goldschmidt himself was made Deputy Minister of Internal Affairs.
-However, he lost his seat in the 1973 elections.
+However, he was not on the party's list for the 1973 elections, and lost his seat.

 In 1974 he became Deputy Mayor of Jerusalem.
 He died in July 1981.